hackers-reality/innovatiochallenge_3011/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ## Contact
-For inquiries or feedback, please reach out to [phulariarnav].
+For inquiries or feedback, please reach out to [phulariarnav@gmail.com].

 ## Conclusion
 Cybersecurity is a fundamental aspect of our digital lives.
 By utilizing this prototype app and implementing strong security measures, users can protect themselves from a wide range of cyber threats.
 Together, we can create a safer online environment for everyone.